Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 }
 ```

-Which is nice (IMHO) and invokes some fond memories of multicast delegates of my C# days.
+Which is nice (IMHO) and invokes some fond memories of using multicast delegates in my C# days.

 ## // to be implemented

 But now those three methods remain.
 Let's implement them.

 First of all, we need a place to store our thingyNotifiers: